isabella232/pmp-support-site/README.md

 The process:
 1. Make changes and submit a pull request on GitHub (https://github.com/npr/pmp-support-site).
 2. Please turn on notifications for the repo if you haven’t done so.
-3. Devops will merge the pull request.
+3. NPR devops will merge the pull request.
-4. Devops will pull the changes down on the server and clear cache/restart service so they take effect.
+4. NPR devops will pull the changes down on the server and clear cache/restart service so they take effect.

-For the devops folks, the quick and dirty instructions on how to do step 3:
+For the NPR devops folks, the quick and dirty instructions on how to do step 3:

 ssh -i /path/to/pmp_key ec2-user@support.pmp.io